Do you know how to get scrapie tags for sheep and goats in your state?

 - Call TOLL FREE 1-866-USDA-TAG or 1-866-873-2824.
 However, the phone number only works for the state where you are and/or where your phone is issued.
 For example, if you are in Kansas but have a Missouri phone number, you will get the Missouri office when you call.

-Thus the reason for this printable with every up to date phone number for how to get free scrapie tags for sheep and goats.
+Thus the reason for this cheat sheet with every up to date phone number for how to get free scrapie tags for sheep and goats.

 - Call the number listed for the state which your goats are in.
 Be sure you have a premise ID assigned to you.
 Pay attention because some states require you to call a different number for a premise id FIRST and then another number to order tags.
 I’ve listed all that out for you.